VeronikaWendler/THESIS/OV_Analysis/README.md

 Concatenates EXP1–EXP4 behavioural CSVs that were already preprocessed for individual participants in the `Mat_to_Pandas` folder into a single dataset.
-Additionally, exports a compatible `.mat` file that can be used for simulations.
+Additionally, exports a compatible `.mat` file that can be used for simulations/matlab computations

 **Output:**
 - `OVParticipants_EXP_1_2_3_4.csv`